grafana/grafana/docs/sources/enterprise/usage-insights.md

 # Usage insights

-Usage insights allows you to have a better understanding on how your Grafana instance is used.
+Usage insights allows you to have a better understanding of how your Grafana instance is used.
 The collected data are: dashboard views (aggregated and per user), data source errors, and number of data source queries.

 > Only available in Grafana Enterprise v7.0+.